Toric degenerations of flag varieties from matching field tableaux: Matching field algebras

+\begin{remark} Using the combinatorial tools of matching field tableaux we have provided a family of toric degenerations of opposite Schubert varieties and Richardson varieties in \cite{OllieFatemeh3,Ollie4}.
+We remark that all such toric degenerations can be realized as Gr\"obner degenerations, nevertheless, this is not true in general; See e.g. \cite{kateri2015family}. \end{remark}

-Let $B_\ell$ be a block diagonal matching field.
+\begin{remark} Let $B_\ell$ be a block diagonal matching field.
 We have seen that $B_{\ell}$ produces a toric degeneration of $\Flag_n$.
 So we define the \emph{matching field polytope} to be the polytope of the associated toric variety.

-\begin{remark} Table~\ref{tab:toric_polytopes} shows computational results for matching field polytopes, namely $\Flag_n$ for $n=3,4,5$, which were computed in {\tt Polymake} \cite{polymake:2017}.
-In particular, we see that for $\Flag_4$ and $\Flag_5$, the matching fields give distinct toric ideals except for $\ell = 3$ and $\ell = 4$ respectively. \end{remark}
+Table~\ref{tab:toric_polytopes} shows computational results for matching field polytopes for $\Flag_4$.
+In particular, we see that the matching fields give distinct toric ideals except for $\ell = 2$ and $\ell = 3$, which are unimodular equivalent.
+We note that here the polytopes for $\ell = 0$ and $\ell = 1$ are the Gelfand-Cetlin polytope and the FFLV polytope respectively.
+In \cite{Akihiro} we study these polytopes from a geometric point of view. \end{remark}

-\begin{remark} For each $n \in \{ 6,7,8,9 \}$ we have verified that the face lattice of the polytope for each block diagonal matching field is distinct.
-To do this we use the {\tt isomorphic} function in {\tt polymake} to test if any pair of polytopes have isomorphic face lattices.
-Whilst the calculation to find the $f$-vectors of the matching field polytopes did not terminate, we can write down the number of vertices for the matching field polytopes: $2^n-2$, which is the number of non-empty proper subsets of an $n$ element set. \end{remark}